“In defending others we defend ourselves” - Tshivis Tshivuadi

 On the night of 30 December 2017, six men brandishing rifles arrived at Tshivuadi’s home.
 They assaulted the guards and surrounded his neighbourhood.
 Luckily, Tshivuadi was not at home, because he was forced to seek some safer place to continue his work.
 “In the last report we've listed around 20 responsible people.
 There have been a lot of reactions, and along with them, threats against us.
 I had to stay in the background due to these treats.
 This is proof that our report has a huge impact.”, says Tshivuadi.
 Free Press Unlimited believes that it is really important that journalists continue doing their vital work when faced with local obstruction.

 Control and censorship of the media, attacks and assassinations of reporters: Congolese citizens are starting to find these types of violence normal.
 In order to improve this situation, there must be an improvement of the general condition of the country.
 All Congolese must make an effort and help to make DRC a democratic place.
 As Tshivuadi states: “it is our responsibility to participate in the reconstruction of the country and the reinforcement of the democracy to be able to leave our children a normal country”.

-Currently, there has not been any political or legal measures in order to improve the freedom of the press in DRC.
+Currently, there have not been any political or legal measures in order to improve the freedom of the press in DRC.
 However, heroes as Tshivuadi will continue fighting peacefully for a more democratic, free and open society in DRC.